-Easier Harder Space Reduce distance between the batter and fielders.
-Increase distance between the batters and fielders.
+Easier Harder Space • Reduce the distance between the batter and fielders.
+Increase the distance between the batters and fielders.
 Task • Batter can strike the ball or object off a striking tee.
 Introduce two bowlers and the batter must react to whoever bowls.
 Equipment Use a bat or racquet with a large surface area.
 Use a bat or racquet with a small surface area.
-People • Reduce number of people in each team.
-Increase the number of people in each team.
+People Reduce the number of participants in each team.
+Increase the number of participants in each team.

-- Use of a high visibility ball and / or audible ball. - Fielders can say their names loudly so the batter can gage where each fielder is positioned.
+- Use of a high visibility ball and / or audible ball. - Fielders can say their names loudly so the batter can gauge where each fielder is positioned.

-- Give clear instructions and use practical demonstration. - Clearly signal who pupils should bowl the ball or object to.
+- Give clear instructions and use practical demonstrations. - Clearly signal who participants should bowl the ball or object to.